The Significance and Role of Firewall Logs

 When and why firewall logging is useful

-- Outgoing connections derived from internal servers, for example, web servers, may show that someone is using your system as a launchpad.
-They could be launching attacks against computers on other networks from your system
+- Outgoing connections derived from internal servers, for example, web servers, may show that someone is using your system as a launch pad.
+They could be launching attacks against computers on other networks from your system.

 Linux Firewall Logs

-How do iptables work?
+How does iptables work?

 The packet filtering function offered by iptables is structured as tables, targets, and chains.
-Put simply; a table lets you process packets in a certain way.
+Put simply, a table lets you process packets in a certain way.
 The filter table is the default table.

 Working with and interpreting iptable firewall logs

 To create firewall logs, the kernel needs to be firewall logging enabled.
-By default, matched packets are logged as kern.
-Warn (priority 4) messages.
-You can change the log priority with the –log-level option to -j LOG.
+By default, matched packets are logged as

-Most of the IP packet header fields are disclosed when a packet matches a rule with the LOG target.
+The majority of the IP packet header fields are disclosed when a packet matches a rule with the LOG target.
 By default, firewall log messages are written to /var/log/messages.

 Windows Firewall Logs

-How to enable Windows 10 firewall logs
+How to enable windows 10 firewall logs

 Go to Windows Firewall with Advanced Security.
 Right-click on Windows Firewall with Advanced Security and click on Properties.